Wheeler Real Estate Investment Trust Inc (WHLR) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The public float for WHLR is 0.61M, and currently, short sellers hold a 48.26% ratio of that floaft.
-The average trading volume of WHLR on October 31, 2023 was 1.61M shares.
+The average price predicted by analysts for WHLR is $50.00, which is $4.49 above the current price.
+The public float for WHLR is 0.61M and currently, short sellers hold a 48.26% ratio of that float.
+The average trading volume of WHLR on November 06, 2023 was 1.67M shares.

 WHLR’s Market Performance